Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/vibrations.md

 ## Procedure & Results

-The test setup utilized an electrodynamic shaker, accelerometer, oscilloscope, and digital stroboscope to excite and measure beam vibrations.
-Each component was mounted in a cantilever configuration & subjected to controlled sinusoidal loading across a range of frequencies.
+The test setup pictured below utilized an electrodynamic shaker, accelerometer, oscilloscope, and digital stroboscope to excite and measure beam vibrations.
+Each component was fixed to the electrodynamic shaker at one end & subjected to controlled sinusoidal loading across a range of frequencies.

 Resonance was identified by observing the maximum amplitude response, while corresponding frequencies were recorded using multiple instruments for redundancy.
 A stroboscope was used to visually “freeze” the motion of the beam, allowing for clear identification & measurement of nodal positions as seen below.